syncfusion-content/maui-docs/MAUI/Circular-Charts/migration.md

 * Maximum width support for Legend.
 * Individual legend items based on the data point count.
 * Event or method to notify the legend click and the creation of a legend item.
+* The ability to show/hide corresponding data points by legend item toggle.

 **Data label**